sarthakgup/sarthakgup/README.md

-### I'm Sarthak Gupta, a Junior Computer Engineering major at the University of Texas at Austin!
+### I'm Sarthak Gupta, a Senior Computer Engineering major at the University of Texas at Austin!

 <!--